Moving to Thailand

 If you have not spent a lot of time in Thailand, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We bought a condo, but it is in are family name, then we went and bought another condo and put this in my wife's name - she is Thai.
 We had to pay cash for the condo, because you cannot even get a short term loan in Thailand.
-Even if you make 80% more than most Thai people coming in every month, the only way to get a loan is to be working even if you only may 10,000 baht a week, it's better than 200,000 baht in the bank," commented one expat who made the move to Nonthaburi.
+Even if you make 80% more than most Thai people coming in every month, the only way to get a loan is to be working even if you only may 10,000 baht a week, it's better than 200,000 baht in the bank," said one expat who made the move to Nonthaburi.

 What should I pack when moving to Thailand?